The Reality of Getting Paid Work Abroad as a North American in Europe

 The first step is to let go of your notions of making a lot of money.
 High-paying ESL jobs are just not readily available for you in Europe.
 The businesses that pay the big bucks are almost always going to hire someone who doesn’t need a visa.
 The second step is to expand your definition of teaching English.
 In Asia or South America, you’d likely be in a school, teaching your own class; in Europe, teaching might take the form of conversation practice at the dining room table with your host family.

 So how do North Americans do it?

-In Spain and France, there are government-sponsored programs which place North Americans in public schools.
+In Spain, Italy and France, there are government-sponsored programs which place North Americans in public schools.
 These programs are great, but have limited placements, are competitive, and require a full school year commitment.
 People also work under the table across Europe.
 This means no visa, so if you stay for more than 90 days, you are illegally in the EU and you run the risk of being fined (or, in rare cases, banned from reentry) for overstaying your tourist visa.
 These jobs usually take the form of private tutoring or part-time work for private language academies.
 People who do this successfully are outgoing, hard-working, self-starters; it’s not easy to piece together a living on freelance teaching, especially if you don’t speak the local language.
 The business is mostly referral-based, so you have to work hard to network and get your name out there.

 Why should I pay to live abroad?